bmc0/dsp/README.md

 	leaves `LC_NUMERIC` up to the LADSPA host (not generally recommended).
 * `effects_chain`
 	String to build the effects chain.
 The format is the same as an effects file, but only a single line is interpreted.
+Alternatively, the special `[effects_chain]` directive causes all subsequent lines to be interpreted as in an effects file.

 Example configuration: